 Birds are among the primary pollen as well as seed carriers.
 If we continue to go for deforestation, birds will lose their habitat; thereby bringing the natural seed distribution mechanism to a halt.
 And this, in turn, will pose a threat to our food cycle.

 We all know that our actions are disturbing our ecosystem, still, we aren’t bothered.
-So Dr. Sebastian John, Ecologist from Pennsylvania issues the warming signal once more,” Do not listen to me, just try this for yourself, to believe that is our actions are killing our ecosystem.
+So Dr. Sebastian John, Ecologist from Pennsylvania issues the warning signal once more,” Do not listen to me, just try this for yourself, to believe that our actions are killing our ecosystem.
 How?
 To know the status of the ecosystem in your region, all you need to do is just count the number of bird species in your area.
-The more the number of birds species, the better is your region in terms of safe habitat.
+The more the number of bird species, the better is your region in terms of safe habitat.
 Count this and decide for yourself.
 Sparrows are gone, what next is for you to decide.
 Birds’ disappearance or appearance indicates the ecological shifts in a region.
 And now it is in your hands, what to give to your children – oxygen cylinders and medicines or a safe environment!”